This section provides information on how you can influence thematic reports drafted by Special Procedures.

 These interventions can be used to encourage the Special Procedure to look at new issues, to draw attention to areas of concern, or to ask for more detail about an aspect of their work.

-Some Special Procedures present a thematic report to the UN General Assembly once a year, but civil society is not able to speak during those sessions, and can only try to influence what statements or questions are made by States.
+Most Special Procedures present a thematic report to the UN General Assembly once a year, but civil society is not able to speak during those sessions and can only try to influence what statements or questions are made by States.

-• Even if your organisation does not have ECOSOC accreditation or you are unable to travel to Geneva, you can work with an NGO that has ECOSOC status in order to jointly prepare a statement to deliver at the HRC during the interactive dialogue.
-In some cases, it may be possible to submit a video of a statement.
-Remember that these can be no longer than 2 minutes!
+Even if your organisation does not have ECOSOC accreditation or you are unable to travel to Geneva, you can work with an NGO that has ECOSOC status in order to jointly prepare a statement to deliver at the HRC during the interactive dialogue.

 Finally, Special Procedures can be involved in the development of documents if invited to do so, in this way contributing to standard setting in their fields.

-For example, two Special Rapporteurs were in the group of experts that drew up the Yogyakarta Principles Plus 10, and various current and former Special Procedures were involved in an expert group that elaborated and adopted the Model National Law on the Recognition and Protection of Human Rights Defenders.
+For example, two Special Rapporteurs were in the group of experts that drew up the Yogyakarta Principles Plus 10, and various current and former Special Procedures were involved in an expert group that elaborated and adopted the Model National Law on the Recognition and Protection of Human Rights Defenders, as well the supplement to the Declaration on Human Rights Defenders, Declaration 25+.

 These past sections have focused on getting the Special Procedures to take action.
 Continue to learn more about how to follow up and increase impact.